 This goes back to point number one.
 Be very careful about what you say out loud and to yourself on your journey.
 If you start complaining it will definitely cause your attitude to take a dive.
 Be careful about the stories you tell yourself about yourself.

 Don’t be afraid to try and fail or to go slow

 There is no rush to the finish line.
 Remember our motto: Little by little, a little becomes a lot.
 Don’t be afraid to fail.
 Don’t be afraid to make slow progress.
 You can learn a lot from your mistakes, and God is good at helping you make up for seemingly lost time.

 Be careful about the attitude you surround yourself

 The attitude of others is contagious.
 You don’t want people around you that will speak ill over you or encourage you to give up.
 You want people around you that will be in your corner to encourage you to keep going when you want to quit and to give you a [loving] kick in the pants when you need it.

 We are instructed to give thanks in everything we do.
 As you are working towards your goal take moments to show gratitude.
 For your progress, your mistakes, and everything in between.
 The more time you spend in gratitude the less time you’ll find for complaining.

 Remember, when it comes to your goals your attitude determines your actions and helps with motivation, progress, and accountability.

-Subscribe to Your Bold & Courageous Life on your favorite podcast app:
+Subscribe to Hope for the Weary Christian Woman on your favorite podcast app: